GeoArkadeep/Stresslog/README.md

 ### Guidelines for Contributions
 * Pull Requests are Welcome: If you have an improvement, bug fix, or feature, send a PR.
 * No Code-Style Requirements: We don’t enforce a specific coding style — if the tests pass, your code is valid.
+* Before submitting a pull request, open an issue first: This is so that maintainer(s) can discuss the situation and perhaps guide the pull request in a way compatible with the overall structure and function of the codebase.

+Contributors are required to accept the Contributor License Agreement before submitting a pull request.

 ## Acknowledgements